Music of Singapore: Experimental/Improvised

 Musical outsiders Engineered Beautiful Blood (Shark Fung and Wei Nan) blazed a hot trail of no wave improvised rock, then stopped playing in 2009.
 However, their members eventually formed a larger improvised rock ensemble, I\D, which itself would splinter off into smaller groups and configurations.
 Shark Fung himself has been a key figure in the musical margins, with his idiosyncratic solo drums-and-electronics noise outfit Awk Wah, and forming the collective structured improv group BALBALAB with Wu Jun Han, Dennis Tan and Zai Tang in late 2014.
 Around the middle of the 2000s, another grouping calling themselves Under the Velvet Sky wowed audiences with their performances that evoked prog rock, free jazz, traditional Malay and Chinese music, and more.
 Again, the loose nature of the collective enabled them to create other projects such as Gulayu Arkestra, Five Leaves Left and Cactus - not to mention the solo efforts of members Jordan Johari Rais and Imran Abdul Rashid.

-The influence of an expatriate community cannot be ignored.
-Lindsay Vickery (Aus), Tim O'Dwyer (Aus), Darren Moore (Aus), Brian O'Reilly (US) and Dirk Johan Stromberg (US) all at some point associated with the music programmes at LASALLE College of the Arts, were involved in organising showcases and festivals of experimental and improvised music.
-Their interaction and collaboration with local players energised the local experimental music community.

-Since 2010, Ujikaji was established as a do-it-yourself experimental music label, distro and event organiser.
-It has released albums by Magus, Dream State Vision, and Awk Wah.
-It has been a partner of The Observatory in the innovative Playfreely series of improvised music events.
+The independent record label Ujikaji has been credited for helping to promote experimental music.
+It has also promoted experimental music events at local venues, with some held in collaboration with The Observatory.

 Music venues

-The most important venue for concert is the Esplanade, which replaced Victoria Theatre and Concert Hall as the primary concert hall of Singapore.
+The historic Victoria Theatre and Concert Hall was first constructed as a town hall in 1862.
+In 1905, the Victoria Memorial Hall was built as an expansion to the building; the two separate buildings would be linked by a clock tower, with the project formally completed in 1909.
+The venue would go on to host performing arts events such as music and theatre, as well as civic and political events.
+A multi-year refurbishment and reconstruction was completed in 2014.

+Esplanade – Theatres on the Bay opened in 2002, succeeding the Victoria Theatre and Concert Hall as the main performing arts centre of Singapore.
+The complex includes a 1,600-seat concert hall, which became the new home venue of the Singapore Symphony Orchestra in 2003.

 The Singapore Conference Hall is used as a base for the Singapore Chinese Orchestra.
 There are also many clubs and music bars that offer live music in the city, particularly in the Clarke Quay area.

-The Esplanade

-In 2002, Esplanade - Theatres on the Bay, which is the de facto national performing arts centre of Singapore, was launched.
-It focuses on the island's multi-genre music making, and is now the venue for the Singapore Symphony Orchestra's subscription and gala concerts.
-In addition, the arts centre has ensured a representation of classical and traditional music from the four primary cultures in the land.
-In particular, the regular festivals of Hua Yi, Pesta Raya and Kalaa Utsavam ensure that interpreters of these different repertories are heard on a regular basis.

-The Esplanade - Theatres on the Bay also presents 3 music festivals, including Baybeats which aims to groom the local alternative music scene and youth culture, providing opportunities for youths and the music community to participate and enjoy their own music at low cost.
-Many ticketed as well as non-ticketed performances at the Esplanade feature local musicians from Singapore.